+The school stands on a large plot and is well resourced and laid out in a modern building, very much in keeping with other Taaleem schools.
 While a smaller school, resources include a swimming pool, well-resourced library, computer labs, interactive white boards, art studios, music studios, science labs, mini auditorium, fitness room, gymnasium, sports field, dance studio, KG playroom, separate KG library, outdoor playground, and a canteen.
 The school is considered well-resourced by the KHDA.

 What the inspectors say

 Al Mizhar American Academy has been rated Good since its first inspection in 2008.
-In fact, prior to the introduction of a common inspection process some three years ago that is being implemented across the UAE, a rating of Good meant that the school was only one step away from the highest rating of Outstanding.
+In fact, prior to the introduction of a common inspection process some four years ago that is being implemented across the UAE, a rating of Good meant that the school was only one step away from the highest rating of Outstanding.
 The common inspection process has now added a further rating of Very Good in between, and this is the rating to which the school should now be aspiring.
-To remain at Good for 8 years in a row suggests that although the school is operating at the minimum level that the KHDA expects, it is some way from a step up to the next grade.
+To remain at Good for 10 years in a row suggests that although the school is operating at the minimum level that the KHDA expects; it is some way from a step up to the next grade.

-The most recent 2017-18 report which follows the KHDA inspection in October 2017, highlights the following strengths of Al Mizhar:
+The most recent 2018-19 report which follows the KHDA inspection in November 2018, highlights the following strengths of Al Mizhar:

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.